-One of our biggest travel tips for any destination is to buy either a print or digital guidebook.
+Along with providing you a backpacking packing list for Europe, one of our biggest travel tips for any destination is to buy either a print or digital guidebook.
 They help you plan your itinerary, give you insight on where to stay, and even give you facts about the historical sites, too.
 Learn more about why I still use travel guides!

 These are a few popular Europe guidebooks:

 “Not all who wander are lost”, but it never hurts to have a good travel guide book to lead the way!
 Personally, I’m partial to the Lonely Planet guide books, especially the budget series.

 If you’re working with a smaller budget, check out this awesome guide for Europe: Lonely Planet: Europe On a Shoestring.

 Fortunately, country hopping in Europe is relatively easy with an abundance of transportation options to help you tick items off your bucket list.
 Research in advance to see which mode of transportation best suits your budget.

 If you are planning an inter-railing trip around Europe, check out this post for some train travel essentials to make your journey more comfortable.

 I prefer to to book “the entire home” instead of opting for shared accommodation on Airbnb.
 Aside from safety, I also like to feel like I’m living in the destination.
 It’s a small taste of local life plus you get more amenities than you would at a hotel such as a kitchen and washing machine.